tsdat/pipeline-template/README.md

     - Select the newly-created `ingest` conda environment from the drop-down list.
         > You may need to refresh the list (cycle icon in the top right) to see it.
-    - Bring up the command pane and type `Developer: Reload Window` to reload VS Code and ensure the settings changes propogate correctly.
+    - Bring up the command pane and type `Developer: Reload Window` to reload VS Code and ensure the settings changes propagate correctly.

 ## Adding a new pipeline